 F&B management covers a variety of disciplines including customer relationships, food technology and environmental issues.

 "It is a hybrid of hospitality, supply chain and facilities management," says Walter Ng, a professional consultant of the school of hotel and tourism management at Chinese University.
-Ng adds that F&B talent face various career options, from being a sous vide chef and restaurateur, to working in the field of carbon trading and business consultancy.
+Ng adds that F&B talent face various career options, from being a

 "[Working in restaurant] chains and hotels is a good starting point.
 After they have gained some experience they can move on," Heo says.